Ultan-Kearns/ultan-kearns/README.md

 + Masters of Science in Artificial Intelligence Research - ATU Letterkenny - Thesis consisted of using DCGANs to augment datasets to train CNNs to automatically diagnose COVID 19 from X-rays / CT scans as well as investigating merits of transfer learning to this problem domain.
 + In addition to the above education I also like to read about new technologies and do courses on Udemy and Coursera to expand my knowledge

-# 😀 Facts about me
+# 😀 Facts About Me

 Here's some facts about me in case you're looking for a quick rundown :smile: